Skip to content

 • If you include only some migration IDs, the others still run but start from an empty context.

-• Execution Loop & Dependent Block Handling: Shiroclient executes the following steps for the init command:
+Execution loop and dependent-block handling.
+Shiroclient executes the following steps for the init command:

-1. Deploy the phylum via the init endpoint.
+1. Deploy the phylum via the update call.

-2. Reinitialize the CLI client and sleep briefly for propagation.
+2. Reinitialize the CLI client against the new phylum version and sleep briefly for propagation.

-4. Exit early if the migration returns an empty context or an error occurs.
+4. Exit early if a call returns an empty context (all migrations finished) or an error occurs.

 7. Writing Migrations in Your Phylum